Fall 2026 - Winter 2027

 Description

-- Prerequisites: HIST 215 or a course in British History or permission of instructor.
+- Prerequisite(s): A 300-level course in Canadian History or permission of instructor.

 Most students use Visual Schedule Builder (VSB) to organize their schedules.
 VSB helps you plan class schedules, travel time, and more.